vk672/tria-contact-list/README.md

 - **Toast Notifications:** Friendly feedback for add/search actions.
 - **Loading/Empty State:** Shows animated message when no contacts or still loading.
 - **Responsive Design:** Works great on mobile/tablet and desktop.
-- **Professional Gradient Background:** Uses soft, multi-color gradient for recruiter-friendly design.
+- **Modern Gradient Background:** Uses a multi-color gradient for visual appeal.

 ---